koki-develop/summarize-repository-activities/README.md

   models: read # to use GitHub Models
 ```

+For other configuration options, please refer to [action.yml](./action.yml).

 ### Using any compatible API for summarization

 Summarize Repository Activities uses the GitHub Models API (`https://models.github.ai/inference/chat/completions`) by default to generate summaries, but you can also use any compatible API if needed.